pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/lts/long_term_support_release_plan.rst

 #.
 During maintenance phase, software packages will not be updated to their new major upstream releases unless it is justified.
 See `exception process`_ for details.
 #.
 Repository granularity
     #.
-Official Pardus LTS release has limited number of new features in order to be stabilized early.
-The packages are chosen according to these features and the packages, which we leave out, are allowed for users to optionally install and use from separate repositories.
+In order to provide the highest quality and stability in Official Pardus LTS release, the official repository is limited to a number of carefully chosen packages.
+Users can optionally install and use packages that are not in the official repository by using additional repositories.
     #.
 Excluding server and network solutions, it is preferred that LTS repository does not contain redundant software packages which implement the same functionality.

 #.
 Addition of new features during the life time of a specific LTS release is limited to some well defined exceptions: